 Tom Lutz is the founder and editor of Los Angeles Review of Books.
 His books -- Doing Nothing (American Book Award), Crying (New York Times Notable Book), Cosmopolitan Vistas (Choice Outstanding Academic Title), and American Nervousness, 1903 (New York Times Notable Book) -- have been translated into 12 languages and have appeared on NYT and LAT bestseller lists.
 His fiction and nonfiction have appeared in New York Times, Los Angeles Times, New Republic, Chicago Tribune, Die Zeit, ZYZZYVA, Exquisite Corpse, Salon.com, Black Clock, and other newspapers and literary venues, as well as in dozens of books and academic journals.
 He has taught at Stanford University, University of Iowa, CalArts, University of Copenhagen, and now at UC Riverside.

 With over 250 award-winning writers, artists, filmmakers and contributing editors from Southern California and nationwide, the Los Angeles Review of Books is in the vanguard of new media organizations delivering the best that is being and has been thought and written.
 LARB is well-known for publishing writers and essays that create and impact public debate on everything from politics and government to the arts, entertainment, lifestyle, sports, religion, culture and foreign affairs.
 Year-round, we work with reporters and producers who cover these and many other beat topics, assisting them with research for their stories, and making our experienced media spokespeople available for interviews and commentary, whether on television, radio, in print or online.

-We invite you to explore our Press Center for information on how to contact us to set up an interview with one of our writers or editors, our press release archive, backgrounders on our media spokespeople and more.
+We invite you to explore our Press Center for information on how to contact us to set up an interview with any of our writers.